jchen1/website/markdown/posts/Bay-Area-Open-Tracks.md

 - Someone at Acalanes told me that all of the high schools in the school district are open: **Campolindo High**, **Las Lomas**, and **Miramonte High**
 - **[Ruth Asawa School of the Arts](https://www.google.com/maps/place/Ruth+Asawa+San+Francisco+School+of+The+Arts/@37.7453141,-122.4485649,15z/data=!4m2!3m1!1s0x0:0xa53cbc532c06f5c2?sa=X&ved=2ahUKEwjqlMbisIDtAhXNjp4KHSj6B0MQ_BIwCnoECBIQBQ)** - San Francisco
+- **San Ramon Valley High** in Danville had people on the track this past weekend, but the school appears to be closed and locked down most of the time.

 ## Closed